Romulo-Moraes/rclock/README.md

 ```

 ### The passive ability
-This Rclock was designed to hide the date and seconds automatically, so whenever the terminal be small enough  at the point of not being possible to render the clock correctly, the seconds will be hidden to free horizontal space, and the date will be hidden to free vertical space.
+Rclock is designed to automatically hide the date and seconds when needed.
+If the terminal becomes too small to render the clock properly, the seconds will be hidden to save horizontal space, and the date will be hidden to save vertical space.

 # Pomodoro mode
-In the newer versions of the Rclock, the Pomodoro mode was implemented and can now be easily accessed through a new optional flag
+In the newer versions of the Rclock, the Pomodoro mode was implemented and can now be easily accessed through a new optional flag.

 ## How does it work ?
 The Pomodoro mode is a implementation of the Pomodoro Technique, that is a time management method that breaks work into intervals of 25 minutes, separated by short breaks.
 Each interval is known as a <i>Pomodoro</i>, and each short break is known as a Rest time on Rclock.

-By default, the rest time is 5 minutes length, but after completing 3 pomodoro sessions, you will be given a rest time of 15 minutes, restarting the process after that.
+By default, the rest time is 5 minutes.
+However, after completing three pomodoro sessions, you'll receive a 15-minute rest before the cycle restarts.

 ## Using the Pomodoro mode
 To launch the Rclock on Pomodoro mode, you must pass the flag `--pomodoro` to the program.
 This command will make the clock show up, ready to start a new pomodoro.